paultopia/plottyprint/readme.rst

    probably because I did something silly like rely on modern division or the latest fancy string formatting, file an issue and I’ll fix it.

--  Fonts are a problem with matplotlib, and if you run into font difficulties then see `this blog post <http://andresabino.com/2015/08/18/fonts-and-matplotlib/>`__ for a fix.
+-  Fonts are a problem with Matplotlib, and if you run into font difficulties then see `this blog post <http://andresabino.com/2015/08/18/fonts-and-matplotlib/>`__ for a fix.
 I’ve set Lato as the font for everything because it’s pretty and `on google fonts <https://fonts.google.com/specimen/Lato>`__.

 -  I haven’t quite sorted out timeseries date ranges yet.
-Right now it just uses the matplotlib defaults, and uses the ordinary plotting method rather than the ``plot_date`` method to generate (``plot_date`` produces mysterious and bizarre results).
-A PR to make this a little nicer would be welcome.
+Right now it just uses the Matplotlib defaults, and uses the ordinary plotting method rather than the ``plot_date`` method to generate (``plot_date`` produces mysterious and bizarre results).
+A PR to make this a little nicer would be very welcome.

 PlottyFig Object
 ~~~~~~~~~~~~~~~~